phtal-org/internet-draft-xrel/draft-jamontoya-xrel-latest.md

 **Application state** is the state of the user’s application of computing to a given task, controlled and stored by the user agent and can be composed of representations from multiple servers.

-This document and the specification documented in it are heavily influenced by the [RAML Spec 1.0](#RAML).
+This document and the specification documented in it are heavily influenced by the [RAML 1.0 Spec](#RAML).

 ### Documents description